 - Case studies – search our case study bank to get ideas and inspiration for projects

 - Resources – all our support resources are held together in one place and are easily browsed or searchable by key words

-- Support – find out about the support on offer from visits and surgeries to interactive guides
+- Support – find out about the support on offer including support sessions and webinars

 Please note: you must be a trained adviser to access this support

 - For guidance on planning and delivering Arts Award in your school, contact the Sector Support Team on 020 7820 3383

 Please note: the resources on this page are planning tools only and should not be used as a substitute for the adviser toolkit.
 In order to deliver Arts Award, you must have completed adviser training at the appropriate level.
 Book a place on a training course